mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 Because we are supported by the dharma, so I think we should connect, we should join the dharma world, in many ways.
 That is the practice of *mindfulness*.
 In many ways, we can practice mindfulness, we can participate in the dharma world practically.
 If you cannot, you can quit.
 But still there is the opportunity to participate in the dharma world: that is reflecting upon ourselves, thinking of Buddha’s world, universal world.

-That is what Dogen Zenji [says] here: if it doesn’t arise, you should cease for a while and regret the fact of not receiving the benefits of the dharma from the past.
+That is what Dōgen Zenji [says] here: if it doesn’t arise, you should cease for a while and regret the fact of not receiving the benefits of the dharma from the past.

 #### 1:04:48 end of recording